 Most of these models are available through Lazada, go check them out!

-Now that you know how to determine the wattage of an aircon, and can now estimate its power consumption, you can now make a better choice when deciding the best aircon model for you.
+Now that you know how to determine the wattage of an aircon, and can now estimate its power consumption, you can now make a better choice when deciding on the best aircon model for you.

 However, keep in mind that these are just estimations.
 Proper usage habits and regular maintenance will determine whether your electricity bill will be high or low.